nwprince/Security-4001/src/README.md

 * Run 'make ccnode-linux' to build the default node.
 This can be used for testing in a separate terminal.

-* Run 'make ccnode-android' to build an android emulator compatible version, but this isn't necessary for testing because if it compiles it'll work.
+* Run 'make ccnode-aarch64' to build an android arm64 compatible version(most phones), but this isn't necessary for testing because if it compiles it'll work.
 Do all testing in the linux binary.

 <h2>What's done now</h2>